Joan Planellas i Barnosell

 Joan Planellas i Barnosell (born 7 November 1955) is a Spanish prelate of the Catholic Church.
 He has been serving as the archbishop of Tarragona since his installation on 4 May 2019.
 He previously served as a canon on the Girona Cathedral.
 He was also given the Missionary of Mercy title, that is a group of priests that were designated by the Pope to forgive serious sins normally only reserved to the Holy See.
-Barnosell became a priest in 28 March 1982.
+Barnosell became a priest on 28 March 1982.

 Biography

 Planellas was born in Girona on 7 November 1955.
 He grew up in Colomers.
 He studied at the Diocesan Seminary of Girona from 1968 to 1979 and was ordained a priest on 28 March 1982.
 He studied at the Pontifical Gregorian University from 1979 to 1981 and in 2003–2004, earning a doctorate in dogmatic theology.

-He was professor of theology at the Seminary of Girona, director of the Higher Institute of Religious Sciences (1988-1998), rector of the Seminary of Girona (1996-2002), director of the Revista Catalana de Teologia (Catalan Journal of Theology), vice dean of the Faculty of Theology of Catalonia (2010-2015) and its Dean from 2015 to 2019.
+He was professor of theology at the Seminary of Girona, director of the Higher Institute of Religious Sciences (1988–1998), rector of the Seminary of Girona (1996–2002), director of the Revista Catalana de Teologia (Catalan Journal of Theology), vice dean of the Faculty of Theology of Catalonia (2010–2015) and its Dean from 2015 to 2019.
 He also served as parish priest and administrator of various parishes from 1990 to 2019, when he was rector of Jafre, Garrigoles, Colomers, Foixà, and Rupià, and parochial administrator of the Tallada d'Empordà.
 In 2008, he was appointed Canon of the Cathedral Chapter in Girona and since 2013 has been a member of its Presbyterian Council.

 On 4 May 2019, Pope Francis appointed him Archbishop of Tarragona.
 His episcopal consecration and installation are scheduled for 8 June.
 His appointment was unusual in that a priest is rarely made archbishop without having been a bishop, though Francis has made a similar appointment for Lima, Peru, in January 2019.